 The physical suffering and death that we experience in our present experience are preparing us for the place God has prepared for each one of us.
 “No eye has seen, nor ear heard, nor the heart of man imagined, what God has prepared for those who love him”.
 But, we can sense that He has done these things!

 Just as Abraham, believing God who promised him a land he would later receive as an inheritance, obeyed and went, not knowing where he was going, we hear the call of God and respond in obedience and hope.

 Abraham made it to the promised land, but he didn’t put roots down.
 Instead, he lived there as a stranger, a foreigner, dwelling in tents.
 Abraham didn’t build a permanent dwelling after arriving in the promise land not because he didn’t believe God, but because he saw and understood that God was promising him something far greater than a portion of land on this finite planet earth.

 “For he was looking forward to the city that has foundations, whose designer and builder is God.”

 This is a poetic way of saying that Abraham understood the true, eternal nature of God’s promise.
-And we should see our lives the same way.
+It isn’t found in this life.
+A greater promise awaits us, and and we should see our lives in that light.

 We lose our way when we lose “sight” of (forget) to view things in light of eternity.
 When we lose sight of eternity, our decisions and our attitudes will reflect the influences of the “flesh” – the transient and temporary things of this world.
 We must keep eternity in view to have the attitude God desires us to have – to walk in faith, guided and influenced by the Spirit of God, to be overcomers.